takelwerk/takelship/README.md

 ## Example: project forgejo

-We can start the project forgejo to start a [Forgejo](https://forgejo.org/) build server and three runners and a [Portainer CE](https://docs.portainer.io/) container management web interface like this:
+We can start the project forgejo to start a [Forgejo](https://forgejo.org/) build server and three runners, an [Apt Proxy](https://github.com/soulteary/apt-proxy) and a [Portainer CE](https://docs.portainer.io/) container management web interface like this:

 ```
 $ ship start forgejo